Silviumuraru90/Library-of-Babel/README.md

 - contain words that have no vowels and are over 6 chars in length, with the exception of "rhythms" (the longest one in English lang.);
 - contain words that have no consonants and are over 5 chars in length, with the exception of "euouae" (the longest one in English lang.); `Definition: euouae (juːˈuːiː ) noun. music. (in medieval music) a mnemonic used to recall the sequence of tones in a particular passage of the Gloria Patri.` => Per <b>Collins English Dictionary</b>.
 While, per <b>Wikipedia</b>: `The "Gloria Patri", also known as the "Glory Be to the Father" or, colloquially, the "Glory Be", is a doxology, a short hymn of praise to God in various Christian liturgies`.

+But you can tweak it your way.
+The `27` combination number matches the number of chars used (English alphabet + the space char), but it can be edited into whichever string length you would want.
+Any value above `10` will be a bit too much for a personal PC to process, still you can set just a value like `4`, let's say, which won't take much t genrate, or above `50` and the more length you add, the more sentences it will be able to export, until having the solution to everything in this world.

-Use the `search.exe` software to find strings up to a 27-char limit and see where were those found. `They are NOT generated on the spot, but already present, somewhere, in the depths of such Library`.
+Use the `search.exe` software to find strings up to your imposed N-char limit (27 as a default, but actually this limit is not logically related to the nr. of chars in English alphabet + the space char, is just a mere default that simbolizes that) and see where were those found. `Search and see where they'll be present, in the depths of such Library`.